dtr-org/docs.unit-e.io/reference/rpc/listtransactions.rst

     {
       "account":"accountname",       (string) DEPRECATED.
 The account name associated with the transaction.
                                                   It will be "" for the default account.
-      "address":"address",    (string) The unite address of the transaction.
+      "address":"address",    (string) The Unit-e address of the transaction.
 Not present for move transactions (category = move).
       "category":"send|receive|move", (string) The transaction category. 'move' is a local (off blockchain) transaction between accounts, and not associated with an address,